dotnet/Silk.NET/documentation/proposals/Proposal - Windowing 3.0.md

 # Surface

 In this proposal, a plane upon which graphics can be rendered on is represented by an `ISurface`. `ISurface` defines a minimal subset of basic APIs which **MUST** all be present on an **Platform Implementation**.
 The idea is `ISurface` just provides the bare necessities for rendering a game or application without knowing too much about the form factor, better encouraging cross-platform/"write once run everywhere" code.
-Bare necessities such as:
-- words
-- more words
-- even more words
-- The quick brown fox jumps over the lazy dog.
-- Fill this with words after the API is nailed out.
+For a description of what this entials, see the defined API and the documentation comments therein.

 `ISurface` **Platform Implementations** **SHOULD** also implement any extension interfaces that it can support for a given platform.
 Through these extension interfaces, if user code needs to access APIs which are more specific to certain form factors or platforms, they should use casts to get a more specific surface.